 To make the change permanent, create a systemd-tmpfile:

-comes with a risk of possible data loss or corruption if the server crashes or restarts uncleanly.Automatic mount handling
+async comes with a risk of possible data loss or corruption if the server crashes or restarts uncleanly.Automatic mount handling

 Make sure that the NFS mount points are correctly indicated in fstab: